Exploring Southwark and discovering its history

 The church of St Augustine was built on the southern slope of the hill in 1873 on land donated by a resident who also gave £700 towards the construction of the church.

 At the turn of the 19th and 20th centuries, the hill was forested to the south and west but there were very few trees on the north side.
-A part of the railway line that ran from Crystal Palace high level station to Nunhead ran at the bottom of the hill to the north (now the former train line forms a part of Brenchley Gardens) and there was a station called Honor Oak situated on Grove Vale, now, like the railway line, demolished without a trace. there was a stump of an old tree said to be the remains of the second tree planted since the days of Queen Elizabeth I that had been struck by lightning in the 1880s.
+A part of the railway line that ran from Crystal Palace high level station to Nunhead ran at the bottom of the hill to the north (now the former train line forms a part of Brenchley Gardens) and there was a station called Honor Oak situated on Wood Vale, now, like the railway line, demolished without a trace.
+There was a stump of an old tree said to be the remains of the second tree planted since the days of Queen Elizabeth I that had been struck by lightning in the 1880s.

 One Tree Hill before the planting of the existing tree in 1905